capistrano/sshkit/README.md

 ### Transferring files

 All backends also support the `upload!` and `download!` methods for transferring files.
-For the remote backend, the file is transferred with scp.
+For the remote backend, the file is transferred with scp by default, but sftp is also supported.
+See [EXAMPLES.md](EXAMPLES.md) for details.

 ```ruby
 on '1.example.com' do